tomas-fryza/vhdl-course/lab6-lfsr/README.md

 ...
 ```

+*The VHDL **concatenate operator** is ampersand (&).
+It can be used to combine two or more items together.
+Since VHDL is strongly typed, it requires that all inputs to the concatenation be of the same type.
+Additionally, the result of the concatenation needs to exactly fit the width of the concatenated input signals.*

 1. Run Vivado, create a new project and implement a 4-bit shift register with serial input and enable signal:

    1. Project name: `lfsr`